shadow-robot/sr_benchmarking/docs/user_guide/3_benchmark_description.md

 ## Tools to work with the queries and scenes files

-To load the .scene and .queries files into the warehouse you can use the following methods:
+To load the .scene and .queries files into the warehouse, you can use the following methods:

 ### Our high level methods